 - Please read the full legal code of this licence.

-A copyright transfer from the author to their institution/company will be expressed in a special "Copyright Statement" at the end of the abstract and display material rather than in the abstract citation header.
-Authors are asked to include the following sentence: "The author's copyright for this abstract/display material is transferred to institution/company".
+A copyright transfer from the author to their institution/company will be expressed in a special "Copyright Statement" at the end of the abstract and supplementary material rather than in the abstract citation header.
+Authors are asked to include the following sentence: "The author's copyright for this abstract/supplementary material is transferred to institution/company".

 This licence and copyright agreement respects the Crown copyright.
 For works written by authors affiliated to the British Government and its institutions a copyright statement will be included at the end of the abstract.
 Authors are asked to use the following statement, which has been approved by the Information Policy department of The National Archives: